-This paper presents a study on the energy embodied in the common housing materials in intended to identify scope for reducing the energy intensity of building materials by changes in their method of production and construction methods.
+The programme is intended to identify scope for reducing the energy intensity of building materials by changes in their method of production and construction technology.
 Different masonry walling materials have been discussed with the purpose to evaluate their embodied energy and carbon intensities.
 One typical rural residential house was analyzed based on the geographical location, technology employed and methods of manufacture.
 The estimation of embodied energy/carbon is based on the energy consumed in the production of material, its transportation and the energy required to construct a square meter of habitable floor area.
 The results revealed that, soil cement interlocking bricks has the lowest embodied energy and embodied carbon in both the production process and construction method as compared to sand cement blocks and burnt bricks; hence, the least contribution to environmental and greenhouse gas emission,